Berdir/salsa_api/README.txt

-This is a HIGHLY EXPERIMENTAL Drupal 7 port of the salsa_api module, created to facilitate development of a Drupal 7 version of the salsa_supporters module.
-IT IS NOT INTENDED FOR PRODUCTION USE -- USE AT YOUR OWN RISK!
+This is an under-development Drupal 7 port of the salsa_api module, created to facilitate development of a Drupal 7 version of the salsa_supporters module.
+Use with caution on production sites.

 The original README.txt from the Drupal 6 version follows: